Malobika8/All-In-One/SpringMVCIntermediate/SpringMvcAdvanced/CustomPropertyEditor-Ch-8.md

 These two have very similar concept and can be used interchangaebly in most cases.
 Similar to how we use "print" method in Formatter, we can use "getAsText" method in Editor.

-Which one to use though?
+### Which one to use though?
 Formatter or Editor?

+Should we use a Formatter(and use print and parse method) or PropertEditor(and use setAsText and getAsText method)?